 Call Young, Marr, Mallis & Associates at (609) 755-3115 to have our New Brunswick, NJ bankruptcy lawyers review your case for free.

 Bankruptcy is a complicated federal system designed to assist individuals and businesses overwhelmed with debt.
 There are various types, or “chapters,” of bankruptcy available that provide a range of benefits from eliminating debt to providing the tools to restructure your financial liabilities.
 The chapter that is right for you will depend on the specific facts of your situation.

-The first time you meet with one of our seasoned New Brunswick bankruptcy attorneys, they will review your financial situation, work with you to establish reasonable goals, and fully explain the bankruptcy process.
-Deciding to file for bankruptcy is not always easy.
-At Young Marr & Associates, we recognize the anxiety associated with economic distress and the idea of bankruptcy.
+The first time you meet with one of our seasoned bankruptcy lawyers, they will review your financial situation, work with you to establish reasonable goals, and fully explain the bankruptcy process.
+Deciding to file for bankruptcy is not always easy We recognize the anxiety associated with economic distress and the idea of bankruptcy.
 However, after evaluating your debt, monthly income, monthly expenses, family size, and assets, we will confidently guide you through the decision-making process and advise you on whether filing for bankruptcy would be right for you.

 Filing for Chapter 7 in New Brunswick, NJ

 Chapter 7 tends to be the most popular chapter of bankruptcy among consumers, designed for people who have limited assets and income.
 The process is relatively short, usually taking five to six months to complete, and it allows you to eliminate the majority of your debt.